tsdb — The DOTSV Database Runner

 2. Read timestamp — read the # YYYYDDMMhhmmss comment from the last line of <target.dov>.

-3. Check existing indexes — if both .rtv files exist and their timestamp footers match the .dov timestamp exactly, skip regeneration and exit cleanly.
+3. Check existing indexes — if all three .rtv files exist and their timestamp footers match the .dov timestamp exactly, skip regeneration and exit cleanly.

 4. Generate <target>.kv.rtv — stream all sorted-section records; emit one row per (key, value) pair, accumulating UUIDs; sort by (col 1, col 2); write.